crumjo/SystemLevel-Text_Edit/README.md

 1. bash crum_simple_text.sh

 ## Usage
-Note: Only one file can be loaded per session.
+Only one file can be loaded per session.
 To load a new file, re-run the script.

-Commands:
-1. One
-1. Two